george-sp/android_develop_training/03. Building Apps with Multimedia/02. Capturing Photos/README.md

 This lesson explains how to capture photos using an existing camera application.

 _(Suppose you are implementing a crowd-sourced weather service that makes a global weather map by blending together pictures of the sky taken by devices running your client app.
 Integrating photos is only a small part of your application.
 You want to take photos with minimal fuss, not reinvent the camera.
 Happily, most Android-powered devices already have at least one camera application installed.
 In this lesson, you learn how to make it take a picture for you.)_

+#### Recording Videos Simply
+- Leverage other applications and record videos with just a few lines of code.

+This lesson explains how to capture video using existing camera applications.

+_(Your application has a job to do, and integrating videos is only a small part of it.
+You want to take videos with minimal fuss, and not reinvent the camcorder.)_